HLBarker/LegislativeDiversity/README.md

    * Occupation (agriculture, business, attorney, etc.)
    * Race (Native American, African American, Asian American, etc.)
    * Religion (Protestant, Catholic, Unspecified)
-   * Political offiliation (Democrat, Republican, Other)
+   * Political affiliation (Democrat, Republican, Other)
-     * Analyses = heatmap of dissimilarity matrix
+     * Analyses = heatmap of dissimilarity matrix, Shannon index of diversity

 2. How does the diversity of a state's legislature influence:
    * Bill productivity (number of bills in a given session)
    * How many bills are enacted vs. withheld
    * Topics of bills (e.g., how many bills are related to criminal justice?)
-     * Analyses = regression with diversity metrics as predictors
+     * Text analyses = can we predict legislator diversity based on bill text?
+     * Secondary questions:
+       * Can we predict bill enactment based on bill text?
+       * Can we predict party authorship (Republican, Democrat, other) based on bill text?

 3. What is the relationship between diversity in state legislatures and diversity in the state populace?
    * Do state legislators reflect the diversity of the population they are supposed to represent?